meilisearch/documentation/resources/howtos/digitalocean_droplet.md

 `sh /var/opt/meilisearch/scripts/first-login/000-set-meili-env.sh`

-### 3. Enjoy your ready-to-use MeiliSearch droplet
+### 3. Enjoy your ready-to-use MeiliSearch Droplet

-Your MeiliSearch droplet is ready to be used in production.
+Your MeiliSearch Droplet is ready to be used in production.

 To check if everything is running smoothly, do an HTTP call to the health route: